 Are you a self-proclaimed DIYer?
-While there are plenty of awesome projects to complete around the house, replacing your garage door springs isn’t one of them.
+While there are plenty of awesome projects to complete around the house, garage door spring replacement in Katy, TX, isn’t one of them.

 Not only is this job complicated, but done incorrectly and you might find yourself locked out for good!